- Home

 - Equity Release

-- Should you use equity release to pay off your existing mortgage?
+- Should I use equity release to pay off my mortgage?

-Homeowners in their fifties and sixties may be worried about whether they will be able to pay off their mortgage before or during retirement, especially given steep interest rates.
+Homeowners in their 50s and 60s may be worried about whether they will be able to pay off their mortgage before or during retirement, especially given fears that interest rates may remain higher for longer.

-However, if you’re aged 55 or over and own your home, equity release could potentially provide you with a lump sum that can be used to pay off your mortgage.
-Any money you borrow only has to be paid back, along with any interest owed, when you die, or move into long-term care.
-Bear in mind, though, there are several downsides to be aware of if you’re considering taking this route, not least that it will reduce the value of any inheritance you might have planned to leave, and it could affect your entitlement to means-tested benefits.
+If you’re aged 55 or over and own your home, equity release could potentially provide you with a lump sum that can be used to pay off your mortgage.
+Any money you borrow only has to be paid back, along with any interest owed, either when you die or move into long-term care and the property is sold.
+However, there are several downsides to be aware of if you’re considering taking this route, not least that it will reduce the value of any inheritance you might have planned to leave, and it could affect your entitlement to means-tested benefits.

 Here, we explain how equity release can be used to pay off your mortgage early, what the pros and cons of doing this are, possible alternative options, and where to seek advice.